Rimao416/fullstack-dev-assessment/FOLLOW-UP.md

    - The email content includes details about the event, such as the date, time, and location.

 3. **Mailhog Integration**:
-   - Mailhog is configured in the `.env` file with the following settings:
+   - Mailhog is configured in the `config.env` file with the following settings:
      ```env
      SMTP_HOST=mailhog
      SMTP_PORT=1025